learn-co-curriculum/js-advanced-functions-introduction-to-context-lab/README.md

 > transformed sounds an _awful_ lot like `map` to us.

-Then, the emitted pay ledger could be taken to the payroll department and the appropriate person could write (write!) out paychecks to the employees.
+Then, the emitted pay ledger could be taken to the payroll department and the appropriate person could write (Write!
+With their hands!
+Using a pen and ink!) out paychecks to the employees.

 Here's another use.
 If the executive team needed to know how much payroll cost the company in a given week, they'd (you guessed it!) load up all those punch